A Model and Survey of Distributed Data-Intensive Systems: Data Management Systems

 \subsubsection{Graph stores}

 Graph stores are a special form of key-value stores specialized in graph-shaped data, meaning that shared state elements represent entities (vertices of a graph) and their relations (edges of the graph).
-Despite researchers widely recognized the importance of large scale graph data structures , several graph data stores do not scale horizontally~\cite{shao:SIGMOD:2013:Trinity}.
+Despite researchers widely recognized the importance of large scale graph data structures\extendedonly{~\cite{sakr:CACM:2021:Big_Graphs}}, several graph data stores do not scale horizontally~\cite{shao:SIGMOD:2013:Trinity}.
 A prominent example of distributed graph store is TAO~\cite{bronson:ATC:2013:TAO}, used at Facebook to manage the social graph that interconnects users and other entities such as posts, locations, and actions.
 It builds on top of key-value stores with hybrid storage (persisted on disk and cached in memory), asynchronously replicated with no consistency or grouping guarantees.

 A key distinguishing factor in graph stores is the type of queries (read-only jobs) they support.
 Indeed, a common use of graph stores is to retrieve sub-graphs that exhibit certain patterns of relations: for instance, in a social graph, one may want to retrieve people (vertices) that are direct friends or have friends in common (friendship relation edges) and like the same posts.
 This problem is denoted as \textit{graph pattern matching} and its general form can only be solved by systems that can express iterative or recursive jobs, as it needs to traverse the graph following its edges.
 These types of vertex-centric computations have been first introduced in the Pregel data processing system~\cite{malewicz:SIGMOD:2010:Pregel}, also discussed in \s{systems_proc}.
-We present Trinity~\cite{shao:SIGMOD:2013:Trinity}, a system that supports vertex-centric computations on top of a graph store, aming hybrid systems in \s{systems_other:computations_db:graph}.